What are chatbots and why are they important?

 What are the best chatbots?

-The best chatbots are the ones that make life easier for real people.
+The best chatbot solutions are the ones that make life easier for real people.
 Although getting started with chatbots may seem like an enormous task now, their benefits and uses mean they are a very worthwhile investment.

 Essential features of chatbot applications